All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How does BPC-157 compare to other recovery methods like PRP?

 Platelet-rich plasma (PRP) and BPC-157 work through different but potentially complementary mechanisms.
 PRP delivers a concentrated dose of growth factors from your own blood, while BPC-157 stimulates your body to produce its own healing response.
 No head-to-head human studies exist.
-Some physicians use both as part of a comprehensive recovery plan.
+Some physicians use both as part of a thorough recovery plan.

 Is BPC-157 banned in sports?